Shyam-Has-Your-Anomaly-Mitigated/lfs/README.md

 # Plan

-Get other scripts off HDD, make new repo "shyam", `mv` non-Linux-specific instructions in that repo
+Get other scripts off HDD, make new repo "shyam", `mv` non-Linux-specific instructions to that repo

 `~/bin/shyam f x y z` will modulate `~/bin/SHYAM/f x y z`; this way I'll know which ones are mine